 Someone might be coming for you!

-Here is the bottom line, the pizza giant was on the verge of losing their credibility when a disabled man, who deserves the same treatment as every other person, could not benefit from their services on their website and app.
+Here is the bottom line, the pizza giant was on the verge of losing its credibility when a disabled man, who deserves the same treatment as every other person, could not benefit from their services on their website and app.
 Even though they made efforts to clear the mess off their name, they were denied hearing back to back; it is evident in the ADA that the disabled person must get full and equal enjoyment of any product or services rendered by a business brand or organization.
 It was the only right decision that the Supreme Court sides a blind man in his lawsuit against Domino’s.